Ahammedjaleel/dax-problems-and-solutions/03-running-total-problems-solutions/README.md

 2. Open `Running_Total_Problems.pbix` and try solving the problems yourself.
 3. Open `Running_Total_Solutions.pbix` to check and study the official solutions.
 4. Refer to this `README.md` for all DAX code and explanations.
 5. Explore the `screenshots/` folder to see expected outputs for each solution.
+---
+## 🚨 Warning: Solutions Ahead

+> ⚠️ **Spoiler Alert**
+> The following section contains the full DAX solutions.
+> Only continue if you've already attempted to solve the problems yourself.
-## ✅ DAX Solutions
+### ✅ DAX Solutions

 Here are the complete DAX solutions for each of the above problems.